X-death25/MD_Dumper/README.md

 <img src="https://github.com/X-death25/MD_Dumper/blob/main/github_gfx/md_dumper_title.png" data-canonical-src="https://github.com/X-death25/MD_Dumper/blob/main/github_gfx/md_dumper_title.png" width="100%" />

-MD-Dumper is an USB-C alternative of Krizz FlashKit programmer you can backup / restore your cartridge and save for use it in Flashcart or Emu
+MD-Dumper is an USB-C alternative of Krizz FlashKit programmer you can backup / restore your cartridge and save for use it in Flashcart or Emu.
+8 bit Master System and Game Gear dump is supported.
+You could also use included csv file for increase special game compatibility as well as extended flash memory support for thirs party cartridge.

 Supported Features